cap-js/docs/guides/open-type.md

 Note, that type `Order` itself is not open thus doesn't allow dynamic properties, in contrast to type `Book`.

+Also note, that the dynamic properties are not persisted in the underlying data-source automatically.

 ### Java Type Mapping

 #### Simple Types